J. Thompson Brown: Early life

 John Thompson Brown was born in Virginia on February 6, 1835.
-His parents were John Thompson Brown and Mary (Willcox) Brown.
 He married Mary Southall on April 14, 1858.
 Brown was achieving prominence as a lawyer in Richmond, Virginia before the Civil War.
-He had two brothers, Henry Peronneau Brown (1832–1894) and John Willcox Brown (1833–1914), who was a first lieutenant in the 12th Virginia Infantry, received a medical discharge in February 1863 but joined an artillery unit at Richmond later that year, eventually becoming a lieutenant colonel in 1865.

 Civil War

 The Richmond Howitzers were organized in 1859 in response to John Brown's raid on Harpers Ferry, Virginia and expanded from volunteers not added to the First Regiment of Virginia Artillery in 1861.
 Captain (Major as of May 9, 1861) George W. Randolph took charge of the Howitzers Battalion.
 J. Thompson Brown, although not a trained soldier, was named second lieutenant of the second company.
-On May 7, 1861, Brown's second company of the battery fired its first shot from Gloucester Point, Virginia in the minor Battle of Gloucester Point, the first reported military action of the war in Virginia on May 7, 1861 The Howitzers fired against the Union Navy gunboat USS Yankee which was steaming up the York River from Hampton Roads.
+On May 7, 1861, Brown's second company of the battery fired its first shot from Gloucester Point, Virginia in the minor Battle of Gloucester Point, the first reported military action of the war in Virginia.
+The Howitzers fired against the Union Navy gunboat USS Yankee which was steaming up the York River from Hampton Roads.
 On May 9, 1861, Brown was elected captain of the second company.
 A month later, on June 10, 1861, Brown's battery fought at the Battle of Big Bethel, Virginia.
 Brown became a major in September 1861 and a lieutenant colonel in the spring of 1862.

 Brown led the First Virginia Artillery as a battalion in the artillery reserve of the Army of Northern Virginia in the Seven Days Battles.
 Brown was promoted to the rank of colonel on June 2, 1862.
 He led the battalion at the Battle of Antietam and the Battle of Fredericksburg.
 In October 1862, Thompson was assigned to work with Brigadier General William N. Pendleton and Colonel, later Lieutenant General Stephen D. Lee to make recommendations for the reorganization of the army’s artillery.
 Pendleton recommended that Brown retain his battalion.

 In 1863, at the Battle of Chancellorsville, Brown’s battalion served in the artillery brigade of Stonewall Jackson’s corps.
 Brown distinguished himself by protecting the Confederates involved in Jackson’s flanking movement from a probe by the federal III Corps.
 After the wounding of Colonel Stapleton Crutchfield, Brown became acting chief of artillery of Jackson’s corps.